2AronB/USAFA_DFME/README.md

 2. Open `index.html` directly in a modern browser (Chrome/Edge/Firefox).
 No build step is required.
 3. Drop/upload your reference and student files (STL/OBJ).
 The **Compare geometry** button enables once both are present.
 A tiny sample mesh (`ARD06004-25 Camera Cover.stl`) is included for smoke testing.
 4. Click **Compare geometry** to compute the symmetric distance score and visualize mismatches.

+Offline / air-gapped use:
+- Place the following files in a local `libs/` folder next to `index.html` (mirroring the Three.js folder structure):
+  - `three.module.js`
+  - `examples/jsm/controls/OrbitControls.js`
+  - `examples/jsm/loaders/STLLoader.js`
+  - `examples/jsm/loaders/OBJLoader.js`
+  - `examples/jsm/utils/BufferGeometryUtils.js`
+  - `three-mesh-bvh.module.js` (from `three-mesh-bvh`)
+- The page will try the local copies first, then CDNs.
+If a source fails, the status box lists each attempted source.

 Troubleshooting:
 - If the button does not enable, ensure JavaScript is allowed and both file inputs show a selected file (some browsers only fire `change` when a new file is picked).